Leotw/floor-produce/README.md

 #### applyMiddleware

-`api.js`  must be covered in ` applyMiddleware  ` to does work as expected.
+`api.js`  must be composed in ` applyMiddleware  ` that work as expected.

 ```js
 // store.js